Mango (airline): Ownership

 Mango was 100% owned by South African Airways, which is itself owned by the government of South Africa, but Mango operates independently as a low-cost airline with its own Board and balance sheet.

 Head office

 Mango's head office was at OR Tambo International Airport in Kempton Park, Ekurhuleni, Gauteng, on the mezzanine level of the Domestic Departure Terminal.

 Business trends

 Financial and operational figures for Mango were fully incorporated within the SAA Group figures.
 Not all the results in the Group reports are broken down to subsidiary level, however, and therefore some figures below are from press reports.
 As of March 2020, no results for Mango have been released for 2018 and 2019 because SAA has not itself released its Group results.
 (Figures below as at year ending 31 March:)

 Destinations

 Before having all of its flights grounded on 28 April 2021, Mango served the following destinations:

-Historical Fleet
+Fleet

 As of July 2021, the Mango fleet consisted of the following aircraft: